 - 2.1.
-The FSA has concluded that you are not fit and proper to perform functions in relation to regulated activities carried on by any authorised person, exempt person or exempt professional firm and should be prohibited from doing so because you have failed to demonstrate competence and capability in exercising the controlled functions you were approved to perform.
+The FSA has concluded that you are not fit and proper to perform functions in relation to regulated activities carried on by any authorised person, exempt person or exempt professional firm and should be prohibited from doing so because you have failed to demonstrate competence and capability in exercising the controlled functions you are approved to perform.
 You did not understand, and took no steps to understand, Orion and Peppercom's regulatory obligations as authorised firms or your own as an approved person. - 2.2.
-You are approved to perform controlled function 1 (Director), which is a significant influence function, on behalf of Orion and Peppercom.
+You are approved to perform controlled functions 1 (Director) and 8 (Apportionment and Oversight), which are significant influence functions, on behalf of Orion and Peppercom.
 You failed to exercise due skill, care and diligence in managing the business of both Orion and Peppercom for which you were responsible in the performance of these functions.
-You delegated the performance of your controlled functions to Barrie Duncan Aspden ("Mr Aspden"), who acted as the Managing Director of both companies, although he was not an approved person.
-You did not exercise any oversight of Mr Aspden. - 2.3.
+You delegated all your functions to Barrie Duncan Aspden ("Mr Aspden"), your husband, who acted as the Managing Director of both companies although he was not an approved person and you exercised no oversight of these functions.

+2.3.
 Orion failed to pass on client premiums to brokers and insurers which posed a risk of consumer detriment by potentially leaving several hundred customers uninsured.
 Mr Aspden used money from the Orion client fund account to set up "Click the Pepper", a trading name of Peppercom.
 This occurred in the period from September to November 2007 when a large amount of capital resource was used to fund the new business enterprise.
-During this period you took no steps to satisfy yourself that Orion and Peppercom's business was being conducted in accordance with regulatory requirements.
+During this period you took no steps to satisfy yourself that the business of Orion and Peppercom's business was being conducted in accordance with regulatory requirements.